-- Date and circumstances of discontinuing services. - Forwarding address and telephone number (if available). - If the Association has been involved in any of the person's financial affairs, documents clearly showing that all monies and trust accounts have been transferred at the person's direction. - 4.
+- a.
+Date and circumstances of discontinuing services. - b.
+Forwarding address and telephone number (if available). - c.
+If the Association has been involved in any of the person's financial affairs, documents clearly showing that all monies and trust accounts have been transferred at the person's direction. - 4.
 A Personal Information Form for each person using services must be located at the front of their file.
 A team leader is responsible for ensuring that the information is current.
 If the person does not use Support Services, then the Planning Facilitator is responsible for ensuring the information is current. - 5.
-Written consent must be given by the person using services to release any information to other people or agencies. - 6.
+Written consent must be given by the person using services, or legal parent or guardian if under 18 years of age to release any information to other people or agencies. - 6.
 Following the required retention period, all documents will be shredded.